marteinn/AtomicPress/README.md

 ## Admin

-AtomicPress uses Flask-Admin to show a admin interface, you can access it by running `runserver` with the argument `-a`.
+AtomicPress uses Flask-Admin to show a admin interface, you can access it by running `runserver` with the argument `-a` (admin).
 Per default is located at `http://localhost:5000/admin/`.

 ## Themes